Boise St. rallies past Florida St. 36-31 behind freshman QB

-“The first half, it was tough,” Boise State offensive lineman John Molchon said.
-“But we knew if we were going to just fall over it would have been an embarrassment.
-At the end of the day our mentality was still fast and physical.”

-Boise State (1-0) was quick to rally and overwhelmed Florida State on a humid afternoon.
-In a game moved from Jacksonville to Tallahassee due to Hurricane Dorian, Florida State squandered a 31-13 lead and lost its season opener for the third straight time.
+In a game moved from Jacksonville to Tallahassee with an earlier start time due to Hurricane Dorian, Florida State squandered a 31-13 lead and lost its season opener for the third straight time.

 Bachmeier, a true freshman, was pounded early by Florida State’s defensive front for five sacks and eight hurries.
 But he threw for 407 yards as Boise State defeated a Power 5 team for the sixth time since the 2014 season.
 It was the most passing yards by a Boise State first-time starting quarterback.

 And Bachmeier delivered on third downs, completing 8 of 12 passes for 136 yards.
-All eight of the completions were first downs.
+All eight completions resulted in first downs.

-“The No. 1 thing is toughness,” Boise State coach Bryan Harsin said.
-“He took shots. … But at the end of the day, why do you play the game?
-To compete.
-Why do you compete?
-To win.
-What I found out about our quarterback today is he wanted to win and he wanted to win so bad that he found a way to get that done.”

 His third touchdown pass, a 58-yard toss to Keyshawn Helton, put the Seminoles up 31-13 with 4:07 left in the second quarter.